brucou/svelte-suspense-app/README.md

 - the default slot content signals completion before `settings.duration` milliseconds.
 In that case, the slot content is displayed as soon as it has indicated completion
 - the default slot content does not signal completion before `settings.duration` milliseconds expires.
-In that case, the fallback content (e.g. the `fallback` slot content) will be displayed .
+In that case, the fallback content (e.g. the `fallback` slot content) will be displayed.
 When the default slot content signals completion, it will be displayed.

 The `Suspense` component behaviour is better summarized with the defining state machine: